 Since returning to Australia, Yolanda has won her second Australian Writers' Guild (AWGIE) award for Telemovie or Miniseries (4 Hours Or Less) as a member of the writing team on SBS' New Gold Mountain.

 Yolanda has also served as creator, executive producer, and as a writer and co-director on Troppo, an 8-part crime series inspired by the novel Crimson Lake, by New York Times best-selling author, Candice Fox.
-Starring Thomas Jane (The Mist, HBO's Hung) and Nicole Chamoun (SBS' Safe Harbour, On The Ropes), the series recently premiered on ABC in Australia and will soon stream in the US on Amazon / IMDb TV.
+Starring Thomas Jane (The Mist, HBO's Hung) and Nicole Chamoun (SBS' Safe Harbour, On The Ropes), the series aired on the ABC in Australia, and has been launched in the US on Amazon Freevee.

 Yolanda is represented by CAA and Grandview in the US, and RGM Artists in Australia.